hpcleuven/VscDocumentation/source/cloud/terraform.md

 cd ~/openstack-templates/terraform/environment
 ```

-### Basic VM configuration
-This module deploys one VM with a public IP address and can be configured with extra options
+The `single.tf.example` deploys one VM with a public IP address and can be configured with extra options
 Copy the `single.tf.example` code to the `main.tf` file like so:
 ```shell
 cat examples/single.tf.example >> main.tf